A Brief History

 Members meet in groups of ten people for one hour a week.
 During the first six months, they engage in an intensive study of their eating habits.
 The goal is to substitute good habits for bad habits and to learn to keep their lost weight off permanently.
 This process includes increasing awareness of those habits and keeping a written record of daily food intake.
 Nutrition education is also stressed and a regular program of increased physical activity is strongly encouraged.

 In order to remain in TBMP, members must attend every meeting, keep all written records, and lose a predetermined amount of weight every month.
 Nearly eighty percent of the members accepted into the program meet these requirements and are still active after six months.
-Today there are nearly 100 Satellite Groups and over 1000 members in the Program.
+We have many Satellite Groups in Pennsylvania and New Jersey.

 Leadership and all work are provided by a team of highly dedicated members who have been successful in the program.
 They volunteer their time and are fulfilling their promise to help others.